Rosneft says Sistema shares "arrested" to guarantee fair dispute resolution

-MOSCOW Russian oil major Rosneft said on Monday a court decision to "arrest" shares held by business conglomerate Sistema would guarantee the fair resolution of a legal dispute between the two companies.
+MOSCOW (Reuters) - Russian oil major Rosneft said on Monday a court decision to "arrest" shares held by business conglomerate Sistema would guarantee the fair resolution of a legal dispute between the two companies.

 Sistema said on Monday a court had "arrested" its stakes in a number of companies, including mobile operator MTS, as part of a 170.6 billion rouble ($2.85 billion) legal suit brought against it by Rosneft.